dk1028/medmnist-ssl/results/week4/breastmnist/Xavier_Zurowski/README_week4.md

 Across the five runs with different augmentations, the NT-Xent loss steadily decreased over epochs, converging around 1.12–1.25 in the final epochs.
 Runs using only Gaussian noise or only ColorJitter reached slightly lower final losses (~1.14–1.15) than combinations of augmentations, suggesting that adding multiple augmentations did not necessarily improve positive pair alignment for BreastMNIST.
-Overall, the loss trends indicate stable contrastive learning, with the model successfully grouping augmented views while pushing apart other samples.
+Overall, the loss trends indicate stable contrastive learning, with the model successfully grouping augmented views while pushing apart other samplesand the best run should be selected via downstream evaluation in weeks 5-7
-From these results, we can infer which augmentations preserve meaningful ultrasound features versus those that may add excessive variability, guiding selection of realistic transforms for SSL.
-The best run could be chosen by the lowest final loss or by downstream linear evaluation of class separability.
+From these results, we can't infer which augmentations preserve meaningful ultrasound features versus those that may add excessive variability, guiding selection of realistic transforms for SSL.

 **Note**
 *Encoder weights were saved as float16 to allow the file to fall under GitHubs 25mb limit